pdrinhobarbosa/droid-persistence-lib/README.md

 Use @DplObject(save=false) to define relationship with sub-object, but don't save on cascade.

 - Many_To_One and Many_To_Many: (use @DplList)
+	The @DplList Annotation is used to identify your Collections

 	- Many_To_One:

 ```java